jshuadvd/hacks-n-notes/databases/readme.md

 ### First normal form (1NF)

-> This is the minimum requirement for a relational database
+> This is the minimum requirement for a relational database.

+* It eliminates repeating groups in individual tables.
+* Create a separate table for each set of related data.
+* Identify each set of related data with a primary key.